roytang/blog/content/posts/2018/10/anxiety.md

 Which is nonsense of course.
 Without any additional context, there is an equal likelihood the discussion would end up being about something positive or neutral, instead of something negative.
 Anxiety is caused mostly by fear and uncertainty, magnified by a time gap.
 That time gap is filled by a hyperactive imagination with worst-case scenarios.

-As I said, I&'m a well-adjusted adult, so I rarely let this sort of anxiety affect me, although I know I am more vulnerable to it when I am stressed by other factors.
+As I said, I'm a well-adjusted adult, so I rarely let this sort of anxiety affect me, although I know I am more vulnerable to it when I am stressed by other factors.
 For me, the key to avoiding this problem is to practice some level of detachment (something I need to improve at as well), and also to keep oneself busy, to prevent the hyperactive mind from going into overdrive.

  [1]: http://pvponline.com/comic/2018-10-11